Rabder/cse15l-lab-reports/lab5.md

 >>Actual output:<br />
 >>![Student screenshot](student_screenshot.png)
 >>**_Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can._** <br />
->>I'm running grade.sh with one of the sample student repositories that has bugs in it.
+>>I'm running grade.sh with one of the sample student repositories that has bugs in it: (https://github.com/ucsd-cse15l-f22/list-methods-corrected).
 TestListExmples.java
 >>has 4 tests: 3 are meant to always fail and 1 is meant to always pass.
 >>I'm expecting to get a message that prints that the code failed three of the tests and that the code got a >>score of 25 out of 100 (1/4 tests passed).